codemedarkone/my-overtime-app/README.md

 ## Features:

--Approval Workflow
+- Approval Workflow
--SMS Sending -> link to approval or overtime input -Administrate admin dashboard
+- SMS Sending -> link to approval or overtime input
+- Administrate admin dashboard
--Email summary to managers for approval
+- Email summary to managers for approval
--Needs to be documented if employee did not log overtime
+- Needs to be documented if employee did not log overtime

 ## UI: